-Our Core Mission: The Foundation primarily awards grants quarterly to help the hungry, *people with intellectual disabilities, homeless, abused women and children, and to assist at-risk pregnant women in delivering and caring for their infants.
+The William S. Abell Foundation supports qualified, tax-exempt organizations that serve clients who are hungry, *persons with intellectual disabilities, homeless, abused women and children, and to assist at-risk pregnant women in delivering and caring for their infants.
+Grants are not made to individuals and consecutive year requests are not accepted.
 Grants typically do not exceed $25,000.

-*The William S. Abell Foundation funds programs for people with intellectual disabilities only, and not for persons with other developmental disabilities.
+*The William S. Abell Foundation funds programs for persons with intellectual disabilities only, and not for persons with other developmental disabilities.
 "The American Association on Intellectual and Developmental Disabilities has substituted the term intellectual disability as a narrow definition of mental retardation.
 This disability is characterized by 1) intellectual functioning level (IQ) below 70-75; 2) significant limitations in conceptual, social and practical adaptive skills; 3) a disability originating before the age of 18".

 Additionally, the Foundation awards grants to qualified, tax-exempt organizations through our Margaret Abell Powell Fund for classical ballet and traditional theater.

 STEP TWO: You must receive an invitation to apply.
 If you are eligible, you will be invited by our staff to submit a proposal.